DFieldFL/publix-bogo-notification/README.md

 # Publix BOGO Beer
-Publishes the Buy One Get One beers to the Twitter account of your choosing
+Publishes the Buy One Get One beers to the Twitter account of your choosing using AWS Lambda

 ## Requirements
 Python 3.7.x